functorz-tech/momen_doc/actions/component-management.md

 ### Brief
 Controls Lottie animations by allowing users to play, pause, or stop an animation.

-### Action configuration Guide
+### Action configuration guide
-Add the action to a component and select the target lottie component of whether the action should play, pause, stop.
+Add the action to a component and select the target Lottie component to determine whether the action should play, pause, or stop.

 ## 8. Conditional Container – Switch View Case